 - Distance calculation fast with hardware support XOR then count 1s (POPCNT) instead of floating-point operations - Binary database may fit in (fast) memory 1M points of D = 300 floats take 1.2 GB but only 4 MB with a 32-bit code - In order to learn the hash function h from data, we formulate an objective function E(h) that preserves distances in some way.
-Many formulations exist. - Difficult optimisation because E depends on the output of h, which is binary, so E is piecewise constant, nonsmooth and nonconvex.
-The problem is usually NP-complete.
+Many formulations exist.

+Difficult optimisation because E depends on the output of h, which is binary, so E is piecewise constant, nonsmooth and nonconvex.
+The problem is usually NP-hard.
+The chain rule does not apply.